bUnit-dev/bUnit/docs/site/docs/interaction/trigger-event-handlers.md

 ---
 uid: trigger-event-handlers
-title: Triggering Event Handlers in Components
+title: Triggering event handlers in components
 ---

-# Triggering Event Handlers in Components
+# Triggering event handlers in components

 Blazor makes it possible to bind many event handlers to elements in a Blazor component using the `@onXXXX` syntax, e.g. `@onclick="MyClickHandler"`.